pjnicolas/stt/README.md

 ## Usage

-To use the `index.py` script for recording and transcribing audio:

 1. **Setup**: Ensure all required packages are installed as listed in the "phyton packages" section above.
 2. **Start the Script**: Run the script using Python:
   ```bash